“Read great authors but don’t write to be great. Write to create, to inhabit a world you can grow into.”- Perie Longo

 Jennifer also represents author-illustrators Eliza Wheeler (Miss Maple’s Seeds, Nancy Paulsen Books/Penguin), Mike Boldt (123 Versus ABC, HarperCollins), and Bob Boyle (Rosie & Rex, HarperCollins).

-Liz Stein began her publishing career at Penguin in 2008 and is currently an editor for Amy Einhorn Books/G.P.
+Liz Stein began her publishing career at Penguin in 2008 and is currently an associate editor for Amy Einhorn Books/G.P.
 Putnam’s Sons.
 Liz has acquired books for the Putnam, Amy Einhorn, and Plume lists and is also looking to find books for the Berkley list.
 Liz seeks novels that are beautifully written with a strong narrative voice and have interesting, memorable characters.
 She is particularly drawn to fiction that bridges the literary-commercial divide and has a soft spot for quirky characters, unreliable narrators, stories with a psychological twist, coming-of-age stories, and high concept fiction that will resonate with book clubs.
 On the nonfiction side, Liz is drawn to adventure stories, health/fitness, pop psychology, and memoir.
 In the few hours that Liz is not reading and editing, she prefers to spend her time outside running and hiking, or, if weather restricts, she can be found inside cooking and playing the violin.

 **You do not need to have an agent to meet with Liz.**